 You’ll probably need a company like https://baysidemediation.com.au/ to help you with Child Custody, Parenting, Financial and Property Settlements, Family Law Mediation for better agreements and a better life for your kids and yourself.

 When a couple enters a collaborative divorce setting, they start by signing a contract.
 This contract is a written commitment stating that the promise to practice good faith and fair-mindedness in their interactions and negotiations.
 They also promise to be transparent with all transcript documentation from hearings and meetings, also find Legal Transcriptionist Training, finances, and needed paperwork.
 The couple and their lawyers meet in a neutral setting, and there is no third-party mediator involved.
-It is simply the couple and their collaborative attorneys, and a promise by all to be constructive and open-minded in their dealings.
+It is simply the couple and their collaborative attorneys such as a child support attorney, and a promise by all to be constructive and open-minded in their dealings.
 Working in good faith, and with a collaborative mindset is best for each member of the couple, their children, and all their futures.
 No one wants to go through the process of negotiations, only to have them implode and must start over with new attorneys, and from a more adversarial stand-point.

 Collaborative divorce gives each party a chance to listen more than they argue, and explain themselves in a way that they feel they are not being judged.
 Each person can explain what they feel they need and why, and the family lawyers Dandenong are able to suggest solutions to meet each person’s needs in a fair and equitable way.
 Another benefit of this process is the ability to bring in additional resources as needed, to help keep the process moving forward in a productive way, and to keep all information out in the open for everyone.
 Some of these additional resources can include a therapist, an accountant, and an assessor.
 With both members of the couple working with these individuals, they know that everything is above board, and that they are getting the best information for which to make decisions based on.